EEGsig: an open-source machine learning-based toolbox for EEG signal processing: EXPERIMENTAL RESULTS

-We examined the performance of EEGsig using the mentioned data set.
-As shown in Figure 4, all three steps of noise and artifact removal, which are part of the preprocessing, are shown in Figure 4.a.
-Also, in the feature extraction section, we have shown four features here on behalf of other features, which are the alpha and theta wave and the corresponding power spectrum in Figures 4.b, c, d, e.
-Finally, to evaluate the performance of the classification part, using the total data in the database, we have performed a classification that has reached 97.5\% accuracy for the training data.
+Using the aforementioned dataset, we investigated the performance of EEGsig.
+The noise and artifact removal steps, which are part of the pre-processing, are shown in Fig. 4(a).
+In addition, in the feature extraction section, we demonstrate four features on behalf of other features, which are the alpha and theta waves and their corresponding power spectrum, as shown in Fig. 4. (b-e).
+Finally, to evaluate the performance of the classification part, we performed a classification that achieved 97.5\% accuracy for the training data using the total data in the database.